mpredli01/gatherers/README.md

 ### Maven

-These properties and plugin are defined in the `pom.xml` file:
+If you add these properties and plugin as defined in the `pom.xml` file, you can compile and execute the application with:

+`mvn clean compile exec:java`

 `<properties>
     <project.build.sourceEncoding>UTF-8</project.build.sourceEncoding>